sanny08banny/beverage-store/README.md

 - TailwindCSS for a utility-first styling approach.
 - Spline for 3D model integration and animation.
 - Reusable, component-based architecture.
-- Vite, CRA, or Next.js as the build system (update based on your actual setup).

 ---